chatterjeeabhi/Bharat_Intern_Internship_Task/README.md

 ### Technologies Used :
 for this project, I primarily utilized the following tools and technologies: Python for data preprocessing, manipulation, visualization, and model implementation.
 Jupyter Notebook as the coding environment for interactive development.
 Keras library to build and train the LSTM model.

+## Task-2
+Titanic Classification :
+Make a system which tells whether the person will be save from sinking.
+What factors were most likely lead to success-socio-economic status, age, gender and more.

+In these task the data we have used is taking from kaggle :(https://www.kaggle.com/competitions/titanic/data?select=train.csv)
+These is the link of data used, I have taken the data of Titanic Classification and represent the accuracy and confuson matrix with the help of Machine Learning.
+Accuracy : 0.7835820895522388